pinselimo/Estatico/posts/pythons_referential_transparency_part1.md

 ## Part 1 - A rant

-Python's Generator functions and expressions introduced lazy evaluation syntax into an previously mostly eagerly evaluated ecosystem.
-Laziness was first introduced in functional programming languages and that's for a reason.
-To assure a function can be evaluated at any time, yet yield the same result requires referential transparency.
+Python's Generator functions and expressions introduced lazy evaluation syntax into a previously mostly eagerly evaluated ecosystem.
+Laziness was first introduced in functional programming languages and that's for a reason: To assure a function can be evaluated at any time yet yield the same result requires referential transparency.

 This poses the question: Is there any thing close to referential transparency in Python?
 There's not even constants, so an easy shot is to just answer: Nope.